You read that right. A day without a road death anywhere in Europe—which sees on average around 70 deaths per day—just somehow happening.

 Failure was all but inevitable, yet Tispol decided to set this as an apparently genuine target.

-But, as we’ll see, that may not necessarily be quite as stupid as it first appears.
+But, as we’ll see, when it comes to the politics of “road safety”, the decision to set that target may not necessarily be quite as stupid as it first appears.

 The crucial point is that the near-certainty of at least one fatality somewhere in the UK doesn’t mean near-certainty of at least one fatality everywhere in the UK, which can be broken down in a number of ways.
 There are, for example, 42 police forces in the area covered by STATS19—and if you pick a day at random there’s actually a very strong chance that a force will see zero fatalities.